WebAhead/master-reference/coursebook/precourse/README.md

 ## Precourse Material

 The purpose of the precourse material is to make sure everyone is familiar with the key concepts that we will be using throughout the course.
-The learning curve at FAC is steep, and a solid grounding in the fundamentals will help you immensely.
+A solid grounding in the fundamentals will help you immensely.
+Please make sure you have finished this before day 1 of your course.

 1. [Command Line](#command-line)
 2. [Git & GitHub](#git-and-github)